huntrar/cliquery/README.md

 * To choose multiple links at once, a range may be specified by separating the start and end range with a dash.
 Leaving one end of the range blank will choose all links until the other end of that range.
 For example, given 10 links, entering 5- would effectively be the same as entering 5-10.

 * Using the bookmarks flag with empty arguments will list all current bookmarks in .cliqrc, ordered by time of entry.
-To add a new bookmark, simply enter the url you wish to add as an argument.
-To open an existing bookmark, enter the corresponding bookmark number as listed as an argument.
+To add a new bookmark, simply enter add [url].
+To open an existing bookmark, enter either a bookmark [num] or part of the [url] as a single argument.
+Deleting a bookmark is just del [url] or [num].
 Bookmarks may also be added interactively through the link prompt like all other flags.